GuRuGuMaWaRu/PET_Freelancer/README.md

 29. [ ] FRONT: API - really look into creating an API layer, so that in my components or hooks I can reference API calls like `api.createProject(...)`.
 Then my `api` module will use a 'client' module (fetch or something) to make the call?
 30. [ ] FRONT: error handling as per (https://www.builder.io/blog/safe-data-fetching?ck_subscriber_id=478685813)
 31. [ ] FRONT: change all PX sizes to REMs, and set the root font-size to 62.5%, so that the user can zoom in and our, and we can work with 10px root font-size
+32. [ ] FRONT: move Pagination into a separate components, that accepts the required number of pages and a method to call for pagination
+33. [ ] FRONT: projects - can add a Rozetka-style "Load more" button to change PAGE_LIMIT